palasities/SPET-Genome-Coverage-Profile-and-Threshold-Definition/README.md

 Note: When providing a BAM file as input, bedtools extracts chromosome sizes directly from the BAM header.
 Using the -g flag alongside a BAM might trigger a warning as the tool prioritizes the header info.

-3. Breadth of Coverage at Different Thresholds
+3. Breadth of Coverage at Different Thresholds and Number of Regions

 We calculated the total number of base pairs (bp) covered at >=1X, >=5X, and >=10X depth.
 A 10X threshold is generally considered adequate for reliable variant calling.